What Is Asset Tracking? Benefits, Tools & Software Explained

 • RFID tags: Radio-frequency identification (RFID) makes API calls to scanners for automated and real-time tracking.
 This method is typically seen in use cases with a high volume of assets.

-• GPS location tracking: GPS (Global Positioning System) tracking monitors and records the real-time location data of mobile assets, like vehicles, or helps with asset tracking between multiple job sites.
+• GPS location tracking: GPS (Global Positioning System) tracking tracks the real-time location of mobile assets.

 • Bluetooth tracking: Bluetooth beacons and tags are used in small areas and attached to assets to transmit radio signals to Bluetooth receivers, which capture the asset data and send it to a central management system for analysis.